serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 <https://github.com/serge-sans-paille/pythran/commit/3ec043e5ce0cb5b9292fa92e9fd38a01cf8122b5>`_,
 used as ``HEAD`` for this post.

-This blogpost is split in two sections: one concerning codebase improvment to achieve faster compilation time, and one considering performance improvment, to generate code that runs faster; So In the end, we get faster code, faster!
+This blogpost is split in two sections: one concerning codebase improvement to achieve faster compilation time, and one considering performance improvement, to generate code that runs faster; So In the end, we get faster code, faster!

 But first some statistics: